Custom Dictionaries Translation Services Word Databases

 Meaning: 1.
 A domesticated ape or monkey.
 2. A knave, rogue, blackguard, in other words, an annoyingly impudent (young) person.

-Notes: Given the rich variety of insults the English language presents us with, it is a shame that our popular music and media are more and more cluttered with common four-letter vulgarities.
-Well, here is a tried and true substitute for many of them, a word deserving a more prominent position among English jibes.
+Notes: Given the rich variety of insults that the English language presents us, it is a shame that our preference tends more and more to common vulgarities.
+This word is an excellent substitute for some of the commoner insults, and deserves a more exalted place in our insult inventory.
 Jackanapes are always up to no-good jackanapery when they behave jackanapishly.
-The plural of this noun is no bother: jackanapes, too.
+Most often it is used to refer to an annoyingly impudent and, usually, young person.

-Word History: Today's Good word came from a derisive nickname for William de la Pole, the first Duke of Suffolk (murdered in 1450).
-He was called "Jack Napes" because a block and chain similar to those used to restrain trained monkeys of the time were on his coat of arms.
-Jack in those days was a slang term for "man", similar to guy or dude today.
-We still see it in "jack-in-the-box", "every man Jack of them", and a particular favorite of October, jack-o'-lantern.
+Word History: This word came from a derisive nickname for William de la Pole, the first Duke of Suffolk, murdered in 1450.
+He was called "Jack Napes" because a block and chain similar to those used on trained monkeys of the time were on his family coat of arms.
+In those days Jack was slang for man, similar to guy or dude today.
+We still see it in such phrases as "jack-in-the-box", "every man Jack of them", and a particular favorite of October's, "jack-o'-lantern".
 The origin of the A and N are still in dispute.
-The A probably came by analogy with phrases like jack-o-'lantern and will-o'-the-wisp since the word was spoken long before it was written.
-But this reduction must precede a consonant, not a vowel, so the N could have been added fortuitously in response to that demand.
+The A probably came from a reduction of the preposition of, as we pronounce the O in jack-o'-lantern and will-o'-the-wisp.
+Since a becomes an before a vowel, N may well have been added fortuitously in mistaken response to that demand.

 Dr. Goodword, alphaDictionary.com